koenrane/KR-new-site/content/into-the-kiln-insights-from-tao-s-analysis-i.md

 The book doesn't lay it out cleanly, so I will: the Riemann-Stieltjes integral allows us to use custom length functions to weight different parts of the function differently.
 I recommend working through a simple case like $\alpha(x) = x^2$ in your head: $\int_1^3x\,d\alpha$ (how do the piecewise constant Riemann-Stieltjes integrals of majorizing and minorizing functions change as you iteratively refine the coarsest partition possible?).

-This is particularly useful in defining expectation in statistics:
+The Riemann-Stieltjes integral defines the expectation in probability theory:

 $$
 \int_{-\infty}^\infty x \,dF_X(x).